About the Inquiry

 On 21 January 2018 the Committee launched a call for evidence on the inquiry.

-You are invited to provide your views to the Committee by 16 March 2018.
+The call for evidence closed on 16 March 2018.
 See the call for evidence document for details-